 What are the fees?

 There is an annual maintenance fee of $25.00 per year that will be charged to your HSA on June 30th.
+If the balance of the HSA account is $5,000 or more on June 30th, the minimum balance fee is waived.
 There are no transaction fees for using the debit card or writing checks.
 However, additional fees do apply for things like insufficient funds, additional cards, etc. A complete fee schedule is available when you enroll.

 What are the limitations to the access of my HSA funds?